Our Genealogical Helper for Gardenville ...

 The official website for Pierce County

-Although Gardenville is historic, the Panormaio photo collection might have pictures from the area where Gardenville was located:
+While Gardenville is historic, the Panormaio website has a photo collection that might have pictures from the area where Gardenville was located:

 Just as a reminder: Our definition of a community is rather broad and includes those places where several families lived and had a name which identified that place.
 The community might still exist or it might have existed for just a short period of time.
 Places of interest include buildings at a crossroad, families in a hollow or maybe the location of a way station.
 It also includes places like mines, lumber camps, ferry crossings, etc.

 Also keep in mind that Gardenville could have been on the original document by mistake, misspelled, the original/alternate name of a community that we've listed elsewhere or was placed in the wrong county.
 Sometimes a post office or train station would have a different name than the community where it's located, so two names might be referring to the same community.

 Since confusion between counties is common, we searched and weren't able to find another Washington community named Gardenville.

 |<2>||We use the term 'Historic' broadly and it generally means that the community no longer exists.
 However, it can also mean that the community might still exist, but was larger or had a more 'official' existence in the past than it does now.
 Unfortunately our sources of data have proven to be unreliable.
 If you can provide us with more specific information about Gardenville, please let us know so that we can improve our accuracy.|